bariscangungor/datamining-python/README.md

-Codes (Python) and slides are available.
-I revised the existing content and recently (this year) migrated from R to Python.
-Therefore, the beginning codes/slides are prepared to introduce Python in general with data structures.
+Codes (Python) and slides for the graduate Data Mining course, Bogazici University MIS.